 4. Canal Rocks

 A short drive from Margaret River, we came across one of the most stunning coastal landscapes I’ve seen – Canal Rocks.
-The rocky seascape is an ancient formation of granitic gneiss, whereby continuous crashing waves eroded the rock forming a canal.
+The rocky seascape is an ancient granitic gneiss, whereby continuous crashing waves eroded the rock forming a canal.

 The rocks, crashing waves and flowing the emerald and cobalt water can be safely enjoyed from the timber pathway, which extends around and across the rocky canal.
-The more adventurous can carefully climb the rocky formations to access different views and take photographs.
+The more adventurous can carefully climb the rock formations to access different views and take photographs.